anoma/juvix-docs/docs/blog/posts/geb-backend.md

  };)
 ```

-For further utility function discription, please consult the relevant
+For further utility function description, please consult the relevant
 documentation.

 # The Theory